 * 2018 For the Love of Art — Richard App Gallery, Grand Rapids, MI

 * 2017 Dia De Los Muertos — Richard App Gallery, Grand Rapids, MI – After years of painting and selling many skulls, Bethany made a big decision about the future direction of her art.
-2017 was to be the fifth and final year for painting her Calaveras.
-It was a difficult decision, but definitely the right one.
-After years of painting the Calaveras, she had attained everything she had set out to do.
-They helped her realize many transformations both personally and artistically, and they are very special to her.
+2017 was the fifth and final year for painting her Calaveras.
+After years of creating them, she achieved everything she set out to do.
 She didn’t want to dishonor them by producing them simply because they sold well.
-With a display of both sugar skull inspired Calaveras and Catacomb Saints inspired skulls and some remaining sacred hearts from her ArtPrize8 piece, Bethany was featured in the final Dia de Los Muertos show at the Richard App Gallery on Cherry Street.

 * 2017 Valentine’s Day — Richard App Gallery, Grand Rapids, MI